 This post contains affiliate links.

 A great homestead animal to raise for beginners, chickens provide many benefits other than just meat and eggs.
 Their manure contains high levels of nitrogen, phosphorus, and potassium, making it an ideal fertilizer for your homestead garden.
-We started raising chickens earlier this year.
-It has been the perfect starter for us.
+We started raising chickens last year.
+And backyard chickens were the perfect gateway homestead animal for us.

 With this amount of layers, we average about six-to-seven eggs per day, just enough for us.
 Depending on your needs, adjust your flock numbers accordingly.

 You can expect chickens to start laying eggs around 18 - 20 weeks of age, depending on the breed.
 However, chickens can be very sensitive to loud noises, changes in their environment, and nutrient-deficiencies that will cause them to stop laying eggs.
 They need about 16 hours of daylight per day to lay an egg, so you will need a heat lamp/lighting solution for your chicken coop if you plan to keep them through the winter.